A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Step 2:

 Remove the pot from the heat.
-Wait 1 minute and place cold eggs into the water without covering the pot with a lid.
-Do not try to move eggs.
+Wait 1 minute, then place cold eggs into the water without covering the pot with a lid.
+Do not try to move the eggs.

 Step 3:

 After 12 minutes, remove the eggs and put them back into ice-cold water.
-Ensure to cool the egg for 5 to 10 minutes until completely cooled.
+Ensure that the eggs cool for 5 to 10 minutes until completely cooled.

 Step 4:

-Gently crack the egg open, and the egg will roll right out.
-Do not crack open from a height.
-Otherwise, the egg white will separate from the egg yolk.
+Gently crack the egg open, and it will roll right out.
+Do not crack open from a height; otherwise, the egg white will separate from the egg yolk.

 And voilà, you’re all done!
 Make sure to enjoy your onsen egg with some soya sauce!